Alison draws on many years' experience researching natural remedies and products to use for health, home care, and cleaning in her articles.

 How to get rid of fruit flies in your house with simple, homemade traps

-The principle of making any trap for fruit flies is to have a container to hold some suitable bait or attractant and a means of making it much easier for them to fly in, than to fly out again.
+The principle of making any trap for fruit flies is to have a container to hold some suitable bait or attractant and a means of making it much easier for them to fly in than to fly out again.

-Ready Made Fly Traps May Be More Attractive?
+Are Ready-Made Fly Traps More Attractive?

 Designing Your Fruit Flies Trap